Waterfall vs Agile: Which methodology to choose for project management?

 Which methodology between Waterfall vs. Agile to choose?
-Every project comes with its own set of unique challenges, and this one, specifically, occurs in every scenario.
+Every project comes with its own set of unique challenges, and this decision—whether to adopt a waterfall approach or embrace agile development—comes up in every scenario.

 Now, more than ever, it is crucial to ensure that the development methodologies used by an organization are tailored to the specific circumstances.